ondat/documentation/docs/introduction/_index.md

 Using Ondat, any storage on any node in your Kubernetes cluster can be delivered to the applications that need it anywhere in the cluster.
 Intelligent placement makes sure that your workload is always optimised, and by deploying the Ondat data mesh your Kubernetes platforms are responsive to your business applications with compute and storage able to grow independently as your workloads change.

 This is Ondat, a data mesh to deliver the reality of stateful workloads to any Kubernetes platform, delivering the next generation of stateful workloads to your customers.

-## Sections

-Our documentation is arranged into sections, accessible from the navigation bar on the left.

-**Introduction** - Self-evaluation guide to serve as a quickstart and support information.

-**Concepts** - Architectural and deep technical information.

-**Prerequisites** - We require certain prerequisites to be met for the product to function correctly.
-Do make sure to read these carefully and ensure that they are implemented.

-**Platforms** - Due to differences in the various orchestrators that Ondat can run under, we list install guides and other platform specific operations here.

-**Operations** - Platform agnostic operations.

-**Use Cases** - A set of examples to get up and running with Ondat quickly.

-**Reference** - Information on our GUI, CLI, and other important information.